-Laura Curry is an interdisciplinary artist, educator and consultant working in performance, installation, digital art, networked media and site research.
+Laura Curry is an interdisciplinary artist, educator, arts administration professional, and consultant working in performance, installation, digital art, networked media and site research.
 Laura holds an MFA from the Department of Media Study, University at Buffalo, in Media Study and Emerging Practices.

 Interested in questions located within the social, political and cultural, Laura works as a solo and collaborative artist.
 Extending her art practice into the areas of planning and design, Laura is a community engagement and site research specialist.
 Naming this practice Cultural Audit ™, Laura has conducted Cultural Audits for the cities of Los Angeles, New Orleans, Jackson Mississippi, St. Paul and Minneapolis Minnesota, Denver Colorado, Seattle Washington, Port Angeles Washington, Oregon City Oregon and Portland Oregon.
 These projects address mission driven housing, public space, master planning, communications, and strategy.

-Central to Laura’s practice based research are partner projects Bike Date and Rest Stop Bike Repair Shop, which act in dialogue with each other.
+Central to Laura’s practice based research are partner projects Bike Date and Rest Stop Bike Repair Shop, which act in dialogue with each other and are conducted in the Americas.
 Through these projects, Laura situates the roadway as a social space, and transportation as a democratized resource, using direct engagement, performance, media, and object as elements in her practice.
 Laura engages Women, Trans and Female identified communities through Bike Date, and broader populations through Rest Stop Bike Repair Shop.
-These projects were last presented at Nuit Blanche 2016, Toronto Canada, as Rest Stop Bike Repair Shop.

 Laura has been supported by Paul G. Allen Family Foundation, Technē Institute for Arts and Emerging Technologies, Department of Media Study University at Buffalo, the McAloon Conference Grant, Artist Trust (2 Fellowships for Choreography and a GAP Grant), the Seattle Mayors Office of Arts & Cultural Affairs, 4 Culture, Art Patch, Meet the Composer, West Sound Arts Council, the Arizona State Arts Commission, among others.